 In addition to the pyrotechnics at Canada Place, fireworks also occur most years at the exact same time on the North Shore off Dundarave as part of West Vancouver’s Canada Day celebrations.
 Other fireworks venues include Abbotsford, Surrey, White Rock, Burnaby, Coquitlam‘s Lafarge Park and Whistler.
 None of these pyrotechnic events happened in 2020, however, although some municipalities offered online activities instead.

 For more information on Canada Day fireworks and other festivities throughout the Lower Mainland on July 1st, click Canada Day Fireworks.

 Celebration of Light Fireworks

 Vancouver’s biggest and most famous fireworks event is the Celebration of Light international fireworks competition that takes place in English Bay.

 The Celebration of Light is a three-day event that happens on the last two Saturdays and last Wednesday in July or beginning of August in the lead-up to the BC Day Long Weekend.

 In 2020 the Celebration of Light fireworks were going to take place on July 25th, July 29th and August 1st.
 2021 fireworks were scheduled for July 24th, 28th and 31st.
-Countries competing on each of the three days last year were India, Canada and Croatia.
-Three different countries were going to compete in 2020, at least up until the festival got cancelled due to COVID-19.
+Countries competing on each of the three days in 2019 were India, Canada and Croatia.
+Unfortunately, both the 2020 and 2021 events were cancelled due to COVID-19.
 2022 dates are July 23rd, 27th and 30th.
 Exact details are to be confirmed.

 In years when it does take place, at the fireworks competition there is live music all afternoon and evening followed by fireworks put on by a different country each night starting at 10 pm.
 Each of the three nights’ sets of pyrotechnic displays lasts for close to 25 minutes.
 During the shows people can listen to accompanying music by tuning their radios to LG 104.3 FM.